CartoDB/carto-vl/docs/guides/04-data-driven-visualizations.md

 #### The `ramp` way

-`ramp` can be used in the same way it can be used with colors changing the color values to numbers.
+`ramp` can be used in the same way it can be used with colors by replacing the colors with numbers.
 With this approach, the same *implicit casts* we talked [before](#Showing-raw-/-unclassified-numerical-data) will be performed.
 ```
 width: ramp($number, [0, 50])
 ```